tauimonen/countrydata-rest-api/README.md

 - **MySQL** - Used to store country data.
 - **Spring Security** - Basic authentication for API access.

+## Database

+The database used in this application is based on the MySQL example database called `world`.
+This database includes information about countries, cities, and other geographic data.

+You can download the example database from the official MySQL documentation site here: [MySQL Example Database - World](https://dev.mysql.com/doc/index-other.html)

 ## API Endpoints

 ### 1. `GET /api/countries`